lloydliyu/intercom-articles-scraper/README.md

+**Since Intercom now has an official Articles API, which can export and import articles, this project is no longer needed or maintained.
+The official API is best used.**

 # Intercom-article-scraper

 A simple project for Intercom to scrape articles from a public help center and allow access through a simple API.